 If there's no medical reason for the baby to be born straight away, it may be possible to wait for labour to start naturally.
 You might not need to decide immediately.
 It may be possible to go home for a day or two first.

 Legally, it is the mother’s decision how she decides to give birth to her baby.
-This information is, therefore, directed at mums but we hope dads will find it useful too.
+This information is, therefore, directed at mums but we hope dads and partners will find it useful too.

 Vaginal birth or caesarean section?